-Most failures of new fish tanks are not related to their aquarium heaters but rather the fact that there was no established Nitrogen Cycle going on in the system.
+Most pet casualties and failures of new fish tanks are not related to their aquarium heaters but rather the fact that there was no established Nitrogen Cycle going on in the system.

 “Cycling” an aquarium means that you’ve waited enough time for special sets of beneficial bacteria to settle in the water and kick-start the Nitrogen Cycle.

 A functional Nitrogen Cycle allows for your fish to remain alive, and not become intoxicated by their own waste in the water, because these bacteria decompose it.

 This is especially important in small volumes of water such as the ones in small aquariums that hold less than 5 gallons.